EricZimmerman/KapeFiles/README.md

-For thorough documentation, view the Wiki from the links above.
-While a PDF manual is included with the KAPE download, the Wiki will be the most up to date documentation available.
+For thorough documentation, go [HERE](https://ericzimmerman.github.io/KapeDocs/#!index.md)!!
+This URL will always be the latest documentation.

 ## TL;DR; for target and module creation is stated below: